 The Strassler Center advances knowledge by organizing and hosting cutting-edge academic conferences.
 These symposia foster important scholarship while honoring the Center's mandate for community outreach: Leading scholars open with a public keynote address in which they present crucial insights about issues of concern to an educated society.

-In another first, the Strassler Center collaborated with groups of undergraduate students to organize an international summit, "Informed Activism: Armed Conflict, Scarce Resources and Congo."
-The event took place Sept.
-24-25, 2011 and featured a list of experts and organizations.
+In another first, the Strassler Center collaborated with groups of undergraduate students to organize this international summit.
+The event featured a list of experts and organizations.

-Kaloosdian Mugar professor Taner Akçam organized an international conference in April 2010, The State of the Art of Armenian Genocide Research.
-And under his guidance, the Strassler Center planned a fall 2011 conference, Beyond the Armenian Genocide: The Question of Restitution and Reparation in Comparative Review.
+This conference was organised under the guidance of Kaloosdian Mugar Professor, Taner Akçam.
+The Strassler Center planned a fall 2011 conference, Beyond the Armenian Genocide: The Question of Restitution and Reparation in Comparative Review.

 Past conferences include:

 - Holocaust and Genocide in the 20th Century